Explore one of last great secrets of Georgian moutains.

 Day 3: Akhalchala resort - Zeda Lukhvano distance 14.1km, 360m and 1200m

 Akhalchala and Lukhvano are connected by a jeep road.
 Therefore, to come down to Lukhvano, simply follow the jeep road at all junctions.
 If you are considering to take your own jeep up, bear in mind that it is a very bad road, but manageable by a confident driver in a good vehicle.
-However, it is worth noting that one junction on this road is possible to be considered as a path to return to Kulbaki.
-Turning right at this junction will lead to a small herdsman’s camp.
-From there, a steep path leads through the forest towards Kulbaki – the herdsmen can indicate it to you.
-A branch of the river Jonouli will need to be forded at the bottom of the descent, after which a path will lead you past the drained “Babushkino lake” back to the Green Lake.
+However, it is worth noting that one junction on this road is possible to be considered as a path to return to Kulbaki (see below).

 The route does not pose any particular difficulties by being taken in the opposite direction.
 In fact, the forest above Kulbaki is probably more easily navigated heading down than going up.
 The important bit will be to cross the small ridge on the west of Akhalchala and head up the stream valley until you see the ravine which will lead you to the pass on the north side of Sazamtra.

 This trail was submitten by Timothy, Georgian hiker who visits this area on a regular basis.
-Thanks a lot!
+Gpx log and trail description for the return route to Kulbaki was provided by Philipp and Chloé.
+Thanks a lot to both!